pl88/boneca/backend/README.md

 - **Linting** - flake8 for code quality
 - **CI/CD** - Automated testing and linting

-Use `make go-go-boneca-rangers` to run the complete quality pipeline! 🦸
+Use `make commit-ready` to run the complete quality pipeline! 🦸

 ## Contributing

 1. Make your changes
-2. Run `make go-go-boneca-rangers` to ensure code quality
+2. Run `make commit-ready` to ensure code quality
 3. All tests must pass with 100% coverage
 4. Follow the existing code style and patterns